sato3238/pot-sdk-doc/How_to_Upgrade_plugin.md

 # How to upgrade plugin

 There are many reasons to upgrade plugin:
-* `Bug`: Mal-functional operation
+* `Bug fix`: Mal-functional operation
-* `Obsolete dependent module`: Not operation for out of date dependent module
+* `Obsolete dependent module(s)`: Not operation for out of date dependent module
-* `Need more function`: Add/Modify input parameters and functions
+* `Need more function or enhancement`: Add/Modify input parameters and functions
-* and more than tens of hundreds reason to upgrade plugin
+* and many more reasons to upgrade plugin

-Next method is not for the every case but usually we follow next process.
+This section will explain one exampole of the plugin update procedure.
+Maybe this is not for all of the cases but usually we follow next process.

-## Find the problem
+## Finding (isolating) the problem

-When some abnomal situation happen Finding the exact problem is the most important thing.
+When some abnormal situation happens finding the exact problem clearly is the most important thing.

-### Reproduce the problem
+### Reproducing the problem

-Most of error reports came from others which use your plugin.
+Most of error reports come from various users who use your plugin who runs it in various environment.
-In this case first thing is to reproduce that problem.
+In this case first thing to do is to reproduce that problem at your environment.
-When you try to reproduce you have to know or gather at least as much as possible:
+When you try to reproduce the problem, you have to know or gather as much information as possible:
-* OS Release: Windows 10 SP 2 (build xxxxx)
+* OS version and release: Windows 10 SP 2 (build xxxxx)
 * Main Language: English, Korean, Japnanese, Chinese and so on
 * Environmental Variables: %UserProfile%, %Temp%, ...
 * ...